Diplomatic missions

 Travel papers and visas

-No visa is needed for a stay of up to 90 calendar days.
+A valid international passport is required to travel to the country.
+Visa-free regime for a stay of up to 90 calendar days.

 Competitive service

-The embassy in Brazil has the technical equipment for the collection of biometric data - fingerprints and photographs for issuing of new passports, identity cards and driving licences.
+The Embassy in Brazil have been equipped with the biometric data equipment — fingerprints and photo — for the issuance of new passports, identity cards and driving licences.

-The initial civil status certificate is issued by the competent local authorities (civil register of the respective municipality).
-Registration deadlines must be respected.
-Special attention must be paid to the deadline for registering a childbirth which is one month.
+The initial certificate of civil status shall be issued by the competent local authorities (Civil Status Registry in the respective municipality), and the time limits for registration should be respected.
+Particular attention should be paid to the time limit for entering the birth of a child, which is one month.

-Once the respective local civil status document is acquired, it shall be presented at the Consular Service translated and certified in the established manner in case the interested parties are unable to register in any other manner a birth, a civil marriage made in front of local authorities or death.
+After obtaining the relevant local civil status document, it shall be presented to the Consular Office, translated and certified in accordance with the established procedure, in the event that the persons concerned are unable to register with the local authorities a birth, a contracted civil marriage or a death in any other way.

-Where the interested party is in a position and wishes to make the registration in person, the respective local certificate is to be submitted, translated and certified in the established manner in the respective Bulgarian municipality:
+Where the person concerned is able and willing to carry out the registration in person, he/she shall present the relevant local certification document, translated and certified in accordance with the established procedure in the relevant municipality in Bulgaria:

-• for a birth - according to the permanent address of the mother and if she is a foreign national, of the father;
+- for a child birth — at the place of the permanent address of the mother, and if she is a foreigner — of the father;

-• for civil marriage made in front of local authorities – according to the permanent address of the husband, and if he is a foreign national, of the wife;
+- for a contracted civil marriage — before the local authorities at the place of the permanent address of the husband or, if he is a foreigner — of the wife;

-• for death – according to the permanent address of the deceased.
+- for death — at the place of the permanent address of the deceased.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.